 Collect business cards at the registration table.
 Conduct a raffle at the conclusion of the event, drawing one of the collected business card and awarding a raffle prize (view Raffles files below).
 After the event, scan and email those business cards to email@example.com.
 This will assure that any new information you have collected is updated in the @cal alumni directory. (see Section B-11)

 Assign a photographer to take unusual and candid shots at the event.
 Get high-resolution images of people doing something or close-ups of what they are doing.
 Take pictures of a single person or of two or three people talking or looking at the camera.
 Try to take some pictures without alcohol visible in the shot.

-Submit an event summary (view Event Feedback Form below) and attendance list (view Chapter Event Attendance below) promptly to firstname.lastname@example.org.
-These "key performance indicators," (see Section A-2) or 'KPI's," are used to gauge the success of your chapter and Haas' entire alumni network.
+Submit an event summary (view Event Feedback Form below) and attendance list (view Chapter Event Attendance below) promptly to Sue Clifton at email@example.com.
+These key performance indicators, (see Section A-2) or 'KPI's, are used to gauge the success of your chapter and Haas' entire alumni network.
 The activity of Haas' alumni chapters is also regularly compared to that of other top business schools.

 Consider sending a post-event survey.
 This is a great way to thank people for coming, recruit an alum for a specific board role, or announce your next event.
 Share the survey results with guest speakers, partner organizations, or sponsors.
 Above all, use the information to plan your next event.

 Here are two examples (view survey examples below) of an effective post-event survey.
 Remember to create impactful subject lines when you send the survey, send a reminder email, and share the results.

 To create your survey go to surveymonkey.com and contact firstname.lastname@example.org for the login details.